What You Need to Know About Wine Investments

 Start With Research

 Before you can make a wine investment, you need to have a certain understanding of wine as an investable product.
 That begins with knowing how a wine's vintage influences its appeal as a collector's item for investors.
 As a general rule, rarer vintage wines are preferable to more common vintages.
 They're more sought after, and there are fewer bottles available.

 The region the wine comes from is also important.
 Regions that have a reputation for consistently producing high-quality vintages will result in wine investments that carry a higher price point.
 Trends in wine investment can influence which regions are "hot" at any given time, but generally, wines from Bordeaux, Burgundy, Tuscany, and Napa Valley are among the cream of the crop for investors.

 Just as with stocks and bonds, diversification also matters when building a wine portfolio.
 Including wines of different vintages, from different regions, ensures that your portfolio is well-rounded.
 As newer wines are introduced to your holdings, older wines may be approaching peak maturity.
-If you plan to eventually sell your wine investments to a wine connoisseur, it's important to pay attention to the variety and selection of wines you've invested in so you can time the sale for maximum profit.
+If you plan to sell your wine investments to a wine connoisseur eventually, it's important to pay attention to the variety and selection of wines you've invested in so you can time the sale for maximum profit.

 It's also helpful to have a historical perspective on the wine market.
 The London International Vintners Exchange or Liv-ex is the global marketplace where wines are traded.
 Reviewing recent trading trends as well as more long-term data on buying and selling can give you a better idea of how the wine market tends to move.